We have ONE Kindergarten spot available for the 2023-2024 school year. Apply now! Email email@example.com.

 If the child receives other related services (speech/language, occupational, physical therapies) while attending the Center, the special educator and teachers will make every effort to work collaboratively with any outside providers, with the permission of the family.
 The family is responsible for arranging all private services and services provided through the school system.
 The special educator can also provide families with the names of outside resources/contact information if it is recommended that related services/evaluations need to be acquired.

 The enrollment process for a new school year begins in January.
 Every family whose name appears on the enrollment list for the upcoming fall will be contacted via email and informed of our annual Visiting Day (Open House) that is scheduled for mid-February.
 We will email an invitation to the Visiting Day that confirms the time of your family’s visit.
-Due to COVID-19 protocols, in February 2021, Visiting Day will be virtual.
 The invitation to the Visiting Day does not guarantee enrollment in the fall.
 Visiting Day offers families an opportunity to see the Center, hear from the Director, and meet the teachers.
 We advise that families should definitely consider all aspects of a child care program before making any enrollment commitment to make sure that the needs (hours, calendar, tuition, policies, curriculum, etc.) of the family will be met.

 How admission decisions are made

 In late March, emails are sent to families offering a space for the fall.
 Any space offerings are based upon the projected number of available openings in each classroom.
-Enrollment priority is given to University System of Maryland affiliates (active faculty, staff, students).
-Any applicants who are siblings of current (or past) CYC students are also given priority for admission as long as one of the parents is still an active affiliate of the University.
+Enrollment priority is given to University System of Maryland affiliates (current faculty, staff, students).
+Any applicants who are siblings of current (or past) CYC students are also given priority for admission as long as one of the parents is still a current affiliate of the University.

 When admission decisions are made